A Numerical Verification Framework for Differential Privacy in Estimation: EXPERIMENTS

 Therefore, the tests reflect the expected trade-off between differential privacy and accuracy.
 In order to choose between two given estimation methods, a designer can either (i) first set a bound on what is the tolerable estimation error, then compare two methods based on the differential privacy level they guarantee based on the given test, or (ii) given a desired level of differential privacy, choose the estimation method that results into the smallest estimation error.

-\paragraph{Input Perturbation. } The work \cite{JLN-GJP:14} proposes two approaches to obtain differentially-private estimators.
+{Regarding the approximation term $\lambda$, we can compute their values as discussed in Section~\ref{subsection:guarantees}.
+For each event $E_i$, $\mathbb{P}(E_i)$ can be approximated as $c_1/n$, so $\eta$ is obtained via $\max(\mathbb{P}(E_i))$; $\beta=0.05$ is fixed and $\epsilon_c$ values are known from tests.
+Therefore, when $s=0.8$, we get $\eta=0.013$ and $\lambda=0.0888$; $s=0.7$, we get $\eta=0.010$ and $\lambda=0.0724$.} \paragraph{Input Perturbation. } The work \cite{JLN-GJP:14} proposes two approaches to obtain differentially-private estimators.
 The first one randomizes the output of regular estimator ($W_2$-MHE belongs to this class).
 The second one perturbs the sensor data, which is then filtered through the original estimator.
 An advantage of this approach is that users do not need to rely on a trusted server to maintain their privacy since they can themselves release noisy signals.
-The question is which of the two approaches can lead to a better estimation result for the same level of privacy.
+The question is which of the two approaches can lead to a better estimation result for the same level of differential privacy.

 We can now compare these approaches numerically for the $W_2$-MHE estimator method.
 By selecting $s = 1$ and adding a Gaussian noise directly to both sets of adjacent sensor data, we re-run our test to find the trade-off between accuracy and privacy.
 The Gaussian noise has zero mean and the covariance matrix $Q = (1 -\bar{s}) (I + \frac{R + R'}{2})$, where, $I$ is the identity matrix and $R$ is a matrix of random numbers inl $(0,1)$.
 A value $\bar{s} \in [0,1]$ quantifies how much the sensor data is perturbed.
 In simulation, we change the value of $\bar{s}$ and compare the results.